 Twice in the last four years BBC Leeds have headed back to Yorkshire with their hands on the Audio/Radio Documentary prize.
 If they make it a hat-trick for their programme Remembering Christopher Loftus and Kevin Speight, they will have to celebrate virtually.

-Up against them is BBC Manchester’s Out of our League, Chronicle Live’s Everything is Black and White podcast, 5Live’s Rugby Union Weekly and talkSPORT’S Coming in from the Cold.
+Up against them is BBC Manchester’s Out of our League, Chronicle Live’s Everything is Black and White podcast, 5Live’s Rugby Union Weekly and Coming in from the Cold from talkSPORT and digital production company Unedited.
 Finally, BBC Sports News has entered Klopp’s journey; Black Forest hills to Anfield thrills.

 And so to the stars of the future – either side of the mic or camera.
 Ones to Watch – on Air sees last year’s silver medallist Jaydee Dyer (Sky Sports) in a seven-strong cohort which includes young racing driver Billy Monger (pictured right), who lost his legs in a crash at Donington Park in 2017 and is now combining a sporting career with one in the media.